Your IPv4 Block Stays Yours: How Leasing Actually Works

 IPv4 leasing risks are among the most common topics when LIRs and enterprises consider monetization for the first time – and most of those conversations mix up two things that operate on completely separate levels: ownership and routing.
 Understanding how each works, and how each is governed, is what makes the concern resolvable.

-That's what this article covers: what your RIR registration actually means, what a lease does and does not transfer, and what tools exist to protect your block throughout its time in a lessee's hands.
+That's what this article covers: what your RIR registration actually means, what an IPv4 lease does and does not transfer, and what tools exist to protect your block throughout its time in a lessee's hands.

 What IPv4 Ownership Actually Means